-The second validation package of the Master's program (MSc2, 36 ECTS) consists entirely of the UE dedicated to the Master's thesis itself (PH.5001).
+The second validation package of the Master's program (36 ECTS) consists entirely of the UE dedicated to the Master's thesis itself (PH.5001).
 This work is foreseen to last between six (6) to twelve (12) months.
-It will start during the 2nd semester of MSc studies and will extend over the entire 3rd semester.
+It will start during the 2^{nd} semester of MSc studies and will extend over the entire 3^{rd} semester.
 It is real research work which the student will do under the supervision of an active researcher in the field, and during which the student's aptitude for fundamental research will begin to develop.
 The work will be presented both as a formal written document, and as a 30 minutes oral presentation.
 The work will be judged on the same 1 (totally unacceptable) to 6 (excellent) scale as the exams are.
-MSc2 will be validated only for marks of 4 and above.
-If a work is judged insufficient, a second MSc2 project may be offered to the student.
+This validation package will be validated only for marks of 4 and above.
+If a work is judged insufficient, a second master thesis may be undertaken on a different subject.

-Successful completion of the MSc1 and MSc2 course work results in the right to the title Master of Science in Physics, University of Fribourg (MSc).
+Successful completion of the two validation packages results in the right to the title Master of Science in Physics, University of Fribourg (MSc).